Volunteer with Wild ARC - BC SPCA

 Practicum program

-If you’re interested in a career in animal health or wildlife rehabilitation, our intensive two-month volunteer practicum program is a great way to gain hands-on experience.
+If you’re interested in a career in animal health or wildlife rehabilitation, our intensive two, three or four month volunteer practicum program is a great way to gain hands-on experience.

 Youth volunteers

 If you’re younger than 16 and passionate about helping wildlife, we’re looking forward to meeting you soon!
-In the meantime, take a look at the many exciting ways to help local wild animals right now (PDF) – those currently in care at Wild ARC, and those right in your own backyard!
+In the meantime, take a look at the many exciting ways to help wildlife from home by making your backyard friendly for wildlife or helping out wildlife in the winter.
+You can make a difference to those currently in care at Wild ARC, and those right in your own backyard!